CRAlt/CastleRun/readme.md

 ## Release Notes

+### Alpha 0.0.1

+* Rewrote the code a little bit, which will allow me to implement bigger levels easily.
+* Fixed a minor bug.

 ### Alpha 0.0

-* Brought the game from the grave.
+* Brought the game back from the grave.
-* Improved UI
+* Improved UI.

 ## Plans for Future Versions